 The Holy Oaks of La Tène

-archaeological finds.
-They show that the Celts are a name for many tribes that inhabited Central and Southern Europe from about 1 300 BC, including the area of present-day Switzerland.
+The Celts are many tribes that inhabited Central and Southern Europe from about 1 300 BC, including the area of present-day Switzerland.
 The Celts have never been a political unity.
 Not much is known about the Celtic language either.
-Due to the Romanisation from the first century B.C., this language has disappeared.
-Scientists can still trace certain words, names and place names back to this language, but nothing is known about its grammar, pronunciation and origin.

-Based on archaeological finds, particularly in the graves of the elite and the reconstruction of settlements, called oppidum/oppida, a reasonably reliable picture of culture, trade and social networks can be given.
-It was a culture with a high level of crafts and organisation and a European system of trade from the Mediterranean to Scandinavian countries.
+The Celtic culture is mainly known by archaeological finds, particularly in the graves of the elite and the reconstruction of settlements, called oppidum/oppida.
+They maintained a system of European trade from the Mediterranean to the Scandinavian countries.

-The oak tree had a religious meaning in their cuture.
-A parc of oaks has been (re)created in the La Tène area to commemorate the ancient inhabitants.
+The oak tree had a religious meaning in the Celtic culture.
+A park of oak trees has been (re)created in the La Tène area to commemorate those ancient inhabitants.